All Episodes

 Well, that indeed is a possibility.

-What I've done since Yakima is I've extended my research out to look at data from other
+What I've done since Yakima is I've extended my research out to look at data from other sites, other states and other countries around the world.

 And I'm also digging back into decades of sightings.

-I'm going back to the 1940s and 50s and I'm working my way back to where we are today.
+I'm going back to the 1940s and 50s and working my way back to where we are today.

-is a clustering of earthquakes or earthquake faulting or signs of activity in the area
+And there are some clear indications that there are certain geographic areas where there is a clustering of earthquakes or earthquake faulting or signs of activity in the area and these lights.

 Now, one way to be able to prove that there is a connection between earthquakes and UFOs is to be able to have a database that's large enough to do that.